 Let’s be honest: Drinking apple cider vinegar isn’t the tastiest way to get hydrated.
 Because of that, many people choose to get their daily dose by taking a shot of the liquid and quickly drinking or eating something else to get the taste out of their mouth.
 However, over time, this can be extremely harmful.
 Apple cider vinegar is highly acidic, and while this can help to balance your body’s pH level, it can also damage your tooth enamel and esophagus.
 The happy medium is mixing one to two tablespoons of ACV into eight ounces of water.
 If that drink is still too hard to choke down because of the strong taste, try adding a little honey.

 Bottom line: Don’t feel like you have to stop drinking apple cider vinegar altogether.
 Just make sure that you mix it with the appropriate amount of water first so that it doesn’t cause damage in the long run.
-Next, learn the things that happen to you when you drink apple cider vinegar every day.
+When taken appropriately your body will benefit in many ways.
+Check out all the things that happen to you when you drink apple cider vinegar every day.